 - In all cases, the electronics cannot be operated where the ambient temperature is below -40 °F (-40.0 °C) or above 140 °F (60.0 °C).
-If a sensor is to be used where the ambient temperature is outside of the range permissible for the electronics, the electronics must be remotely located where the ambient temperature is within the permissible range, as indicated by the shaded area of the temperature limit graphs. - Temperature limits may be further restricted by hazardous area approvals.
-Refer to the hazardous area approvals documentation shipped with the sensor or available from www.emerson.com/flowmeasurement.
+If a sensor is to be used where the ambient temperature is outside of the range permissible for the electronics, the electronics must be remotely located where the ambient temperature is within the permissible range, as indicated by the shaded areas of the temperature limit graphs. - Temperature limits may be further restricted by hazardous area approvals.
+Refer to the hazardous area approvals documentation shipped with the sensor or available from the Micro Motion web site (www.emerson.com/flowmeasurement).